UsabilityEngineering/team-builder/README.md

 ### Executive Summary

+**REWRITE**
-We’ve officially made it past phases one and two in the development of Team Builder.
+We’ve officially made it past Phase I and II in the development of Team Builder.
 In our efforts to make it an all in **one program for building and managing teams**, we have had several **learning experiences** that have guided the direction of progress on our way to a **usable product**.

 We created our initial **wireframes** to:
 * Achieve a **basic understanding of the layout** we are going to use in our application.